![if !IE]> <![endif]>

-Why Nursing?The Nursing Program (72 credit) is a Candidate for accreditation by the Accreditation Commission for Education in Nursing (ACEN), fully approved by the Montana State Board of Nursing, and has been designed to prepare graduates who will be eligible to apply for RN Licensure.
+Why Nursing?The Nursing Program (72 credit) is accredited by the Accreditation Commission for Education in Nursing (ACEN), fully approved by the Montana State Board of Nursing, and has been designed to prepare graduates who will be eligible to apply for RN Licensure.
 Upon completion of the program, graduates will be able to give direct patient-centered, safe, and effective care.
 They may function in cooperation with other members of the health team in hospitals, nursing homes, doctors’ offices, and other health agencies.
 Please refer to the Nursing Page for additional information and links.

 |Prerequistes 14 Credits||Credits|